Sombode/Obsidian-Vault/School/AP Language/Arguments.md

 	- *Argument of Definition*
 	- Arguments about relating or categorizing an object/action in a certain category
 1. What is its quality?
+	- *Argument of Evaluation*
+	- Similar to arguments of definition, but now assigning more subjective adjectives to an object (ex. good, better, bad, worse)
-2. What actions should be taken?
+1. What actions should be taken?